 The Bayouth Collective is a community of young artists (13-19 years old), dedicated to fostering youth-led spaces and initiatives.
 In this paid program, members of the collective receive artistic and leadership development that prepares them to be leaders in their communities.

-Our first cohort over the summer, received close mentorship from Writers in the Schools, spoke with prominent artists from the Houston community, and led creative writing workshops, monthly open mics and more.
+Bayouth Collective members will receive close mentorship from Writers in the Schools staff, work with prominent artists from the Houston community, and lead creative writing workshops, monthly open mics and more.

 2019 Bayouth Members

 Mackenzie Cook is a high school senior from Cypress, Texas.
 She is a Writers in the Schools Bayouth Collective co-founder and a Pushcart Prize nominee.
 Cook has been published in Voices, Body Without Organs, Blue Marble, Lithium Magazine and CICADA.